 It’s so bizarre how I’d always identify someone ELSE as being autistic, while having no idea that one day I myself would be diagnosed with Autism Spectrum Disorder.

-Seven months after being diagnosed with ASD in middle age, I still can’t get over how this had gotten past me until 2021, when it finally dawned on me: YOU’RE AUTISTIC!
+Seven months after being diagnosed with ASD in middle age, I still couldn’t get over how this had gotten past me — until 2021, when it finally dawned on me: YOU’RE AUTISTIC!